ParadoxialN3/Fedora-dots/README.md

 A set of dotfiles for Fedora for the applications I use, consisting of my zsh configuration, settings for Alacritty and Kitty (even though I like Alacritty more) my light NeoVim config, as well as the config.el and init.el for DOOM Emacs.

+God i'm starting to look into wayland alternatives whats wrong with me

 Theres also my entire i3-gaps rice that very badly uses the nord color scheme but I'mma gloss over that.

 ZSH has my favorite prompt, autocompletion, and syntax highlighting, which you can setup with `apply.sh`